 Because non-stammerers will not normally know much about stammering, those involved in the court case may wish to consider whether it is appropriate for further information about stammering to be given to the judge, and any jury involved.
 This might be with the help of a specialist speech and language therapist, or a report from one.
 It may be appropriate to focus on any behaviours of that particular individual, since different people who stammer are different (eg some will stammer more openly than others).
 However general points are set out above in the Summary guide to stammering and issues in court.

 The lawyers of the person who stammers may know little about their client's stammer.
 If the person who stammers allows, it may well be appropriate for them to enquire into it, perhaps with the help of a speech and language therapist specialising in stammering.

-In practice, if the lawyers of the person who stammers do not take an interest in the stammer, then in practice it is likely to be difficult for the court to take any appropriate measures.
+If the lawyers of the person who stammers do not take an interest in the stammer, then in practice it may be difficult for the court to take appropriate measures.